openlearningtools/opencompetencies/README.md

     (venv)/srv/opencompetencies $ python manage.py syncdb
     (venv)/srv/opencompetencies $ python manage.py migrate competencies

-Visit [http://localhost:8000](http://localhost:8000), and verify your local deployment works.
+Visit [http://localhost:8000](http://localhost:8000), and verify that your local deployment works.

 ### Deploy your test version to heroku:
 - If you have not done so already, create a heroku account and install the heroku toolbelt.